jeremyong/learningit/README.md

 To create the fork, one could simply hit the "fork" button in github.
 The purpose of the setup is to abstract one's on development efforts from the main repository.
 That way, the balance of power is such that nobody directly writes to the main repository.
-If *everyone* were to read and write directly to the main repository, chaos would certainly ensue, sooner the more collaboraters there are.
+If *everyone* were to read and write directly to the main repository, chaos would certainly ensue, depending on the number of collaboraters.

 You can name these remotes with:

     git remote add origin url-to-your-fork
     git remote add upstream url-to-main-repo

 If either `origin` or `upstream` already exist, you may remove them with `git remote rm remote-alias-to-remove`.
+Incidentally, if there are other collaborators, you can add remote aliases to their forks as well and fetch their changes for local viewing (and editing).

 Part 4 - Basic Workflow
 -----------------------